What Is HTML5 — The Modern Markup Language Powering the Web

 HTML5 is the fifth and current major version of the HTML standard.
 It is used to create and structure sections, paragraphs, links, headings, and other content on websites.
 Unlike older versions, HTML5 introduces new features and capabilities to make modern web development more efficient and accessible.

-It is designed to provide support for multimedia (like audio and video), improve performance, and increase compatibility across different devices and browsers.
-With HTML5, developers can build richer and more dynamic web applications with less reliance on external plugins.
+It is designed to support multimedia (such as audio and video), improve performance, and increase compatibility across devices and browsers.
+With HTML5, developers can build more prosperous and more dynamic web applications with less reliance on external plugins.

 The History of HTML and HTML5